noahpresler/React-Tutorial/README.md

 On the left you'll see HTML, and on the right is Javascript – through this whole application you'll actually never change the HTML, we will create this all purely from Javascript.

-In the JS side, click the chevron next to the line ```let memes = ....``` to collapse that variable so it takes up less space.
+In the JS side, click the chevron <i class="fa fa-caret-down" aria-hidden="true"></i> next to the line ```let memes = ....``` to collapse that variable so it takes up less space.
 It is a list of memes we will use later in the tutorial, but you will never edit it, so keep it collapsed for ease of coding.

 Swag, that's the whole setup.
 Time for step 0!
 All the CSS is done for you, so just be sure to use our class names :)